molet/MLFF_tutorial/README.md

 You can run the image inside of a container by using [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) (for Mac with Apple silicon add the flag for platform as used in bulding the image, i.e. `--platform=linux/amd64`):

 ```
-docker run --name=mlff_container --ulimit stack=-1 --publish=9999:9999 --entrypoint /bin/bash --workdir="/home/MLFF_tutorial" --rm -it mlff_image:latest
+docker run --name=mlff_container --memory=16g --ulimit stack=-1 --publish=9999:9999 --entrypoint /bin/bash --workdir="/home/MLFF_tutorial" --rm -it mlff_image:latest
 ```

-In the above command, with the `--name` flag we name the container (as `mlff_container`), `--ulimit stack=-1` will set the stack space unlimited (this is equivalent to run `ulimit -s unlimited` on Linux and required to run XdynBP nicely), `--publish=9999:9999` publishes the port 9999 of the container to the port 9999 of the host (this will be used to access the notebook outside of the container), with `--entrypoint /bin/bash` we use the bash shell, `--workdir="/home/MLFF_tutorial"` specifies the directory we enter, `--rm` removes the container if exists and `-it` makes sure we can use the container interactively.
+In the above command, with the `--name` flag we name the container (as `mlff_container`), `--memory=16g` sets the maximum amount of memory the container can use to 16 gigabytes, `--ulimit stack=-1` will set the stack space unlimited (this is equivalent to run `ulimit -s unlimited` on Linux), `--publish=9999:9999` publishes the port 9999 of the container to the port 9999 of the host (this will be used to access the notebook outside of the container), with `--entrypoint /bin/bash` we use the bash shell, `--workdir="/home/MLFF_tutorial"` specifies the directory we enter, `--rm` removes the container if exists and `-it` makes sure we can use the container interactively.

 ### 3.4.
 Running Jupyter Notebook from a Docker Container